koknat/dif/README.md

        -search 'regex'
-       -replace 'regex'   On each line, do global regex search and replace For example, to replace 'line 1234' with 'line':
+       -replace 'regex'   On each line, do global regex search and replace For example, to replace temporary filenames such as '/tmp/foo123456/bar.log' with '/tmp/file':
-                                  -search 'line \d+'  -replace 'line'
+                                  -search '/tmp/\S+' -replace '/tmp/file'

                               Since the search/replace terms are interpreted as regex, remember to escape any parentheses